spark423/pldi2025-artifact/README.md

 ```
 $ ./Exp2-RI-Inputs-Poly.sh
 ```
-Upon completion, the coefficients of the the polynomial used for the rounding-invariant input bounds exp2 function will be available in the following files in the 'polynomials' directory: exp2_ri_inputs.
+Upon completion, the coefficients of the the polynomial used for the rounding-invariant input bounds exp2 function will be available in the following file in the 'polynomials' directory: exp2_ri_inputs.

 (6) Generating intervals and polynomials for exp10